vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 the user has shown previous interest for.
 For example *hard rock*, *rock*, *metal* and *finnish metal*.
 How can we retrieve and rank results using that information?
-One way is to search and rank using the dotproduct between the sparse user profile representation and the track tags representation.
+One way is to search and rank using the dot product between the sparse user profile representation and the track tags representation.

 We can start with the [dotProduct()](../reference/query-language-reference.html#dotproduct) query operator.
 To configure [ranking](../ranking.html), add a `rank-profile` to the schema: